-This section gives you a nice overview of the major reviews and ratings websites.
+This section of the Google Local SEO Audit gives you a nice overview of the major reviews and ratings websites.
 For most businesses, Google will be the priority, but Facebook and Yelp are important.
 Foursquare is more important for brick and mortar businesses with physical locations, such as retail stores and restaurants.
 Yellowpages reviews have the least impact on search.

 How Google Uses Reviews for Search Rankings